jawii/Pico-ESP8266-C/README.md

 Setup the Pico-ESP8266 Wifi expansion module with Raspberry Pico for sending the POST request to REST API.

+Pico-ESP8266 demo codes are heavily used.
 Use as a reference ☺️

 # Wiring